-The school has rigorous monitoring and quality assurance systems involving senior leaders, middle leaders, governors and School Improvement Partners (SIP's).
+The school has rigorous monitoring and quality assurance systems involving senior leaders, middle leaders and governors.
 We liaise with other professionals to plan services that will enhance teaching, learning and progress.

 Pupils can leave at the end of the academic year in which they are sixteen, but pupils have the option of staying on at Woolston Sixth Form College (which is still part of Fox Wood School) until they are nineteen.
-Fox Wood School has an Operations Manager who ensures that this process is robust and supports the pupils to make a successful transition.
-Additional information can be found in the Woolston Sixth Form Prospectus.
+Fox Wood School has a 14-19 Transition Manager who ensures that this process is robust and supports the pupils to make a successful transition.
+Additional information can be found in the College Prospectus.